33 Things to Do in Minneapolis in Winter (2024)

 7. See the Lights at the GLOW Holiday Festival

-9. Attend the St. Paul Winter Carnival
+8. Attend the St. Paul Winter Carnival

 This fun, event takes place every February in a few locations around St. Paul in winter.
+Most of the winter events are free!

 Gather the family and enjoy a variety of events including scavenger hunts, an ice fishing tournament, and a puzzle contest.